hyperoslo/Cache/README.md

 ### Storage

-`Cache` is built based on [Chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern), in which there are many processing objects, each knows how to do 1 task and delegates to the next one.
-But that's just implementation detail.
-All you need to know is `Storage`, it saves and loads `Codable` objects.
+`Cache` is built based on [Chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern), in which there are many processing objects, each knows how to do 1 task and delegates to the next one, so can you compose Storages the way you like.

-`Storage` has disk storage and an optional memory storage.
-Memory storage should be less time and memory consuming, while disk storage is used for content that outlives the application life-cycle, see it more like a convenient way to store user information that should persist across application launches.

-`DiskConfig` is required to set up disk storage.
-You can optionally pass `MemoryConfig` to use memory as front storage.
+For now the following Storage are supported

+- `MemoryStorage`: save object to memory.
+- `DiskStorage`: save object to disk.
+- `HybridStorage`: save object to memory and disk, so you get persistented object on disk, while fast access with in memory objects.
+- `SyncStorage`: blocking APIs, all read and write operations are scheduled in a serial queue, all sync manner.
+- `AsyncStorage`: non-blocking APIs, operations are scheduled in an internal queue for serial processing.
+No read and write should happen at the same time.

+Although you can use those Storage at your discretion, you don't have to.
+Because we also provide a convenient `Storage` which uses `HybridStorage` under the hood, while exposes sync and async APIs through `SyncStorage` and `AsyncStorage`.

+All you need to do is to specify the configuration you want with `DiskConfig` and `MemoryConfig`.
+The default configurations are good to go, but you can customise a lot.

 ```swift